kevinamiri/maila/src/pages/index.en.md

 lang: en
 date: 2020-12-25
 image: ../img/logo.png
+sectionlabel: "More Features"
+section1:
+    title: "Simplifying content"
+    description: "Simplify your articles, essays and reports with advanced artificial intelligence."
+section2:
+    title: " Translating content"
+    description: "Translate your articles, essays and reports from one language to another."
+section3:
+    title: " Fixing errors"
+    description: "Improve the quality of your content by fixing grammar errors, spelling mistakes and stylistic errors."
+tables:
+  button: "Sign up"
+  link: "/app"
+  header: "Pricing"
+  caption: "Plans"
+  cta: "Do you have a special case?"
+  cta_link: "/contact"
+  cta_button: "Contact us"
+  cta_caption: "Let’s talk about your specific requirements and see how we can help you."

+plans:
+  - free:
+      name: "Free"
+      price: "Free"
+      features:
+        - Ideal for individuals
+        - 25,000 words per month
+        - Access to free templates
+  - growth:
+      name: "Growth"
+      price: "Unlimited"
+      features:
+        - Ideal for start-ups & small businesses
+        - Unlimited words/mo
+        - Access all templates
+        - 24/7 support
+  - corporate:
+      name: "Corporate"
+      price: "Unlimited"
+      features:
+        - Ideal for large companies
+        - Unlimited words/mo
+        - Access all templates
+        - Customized models
+        - 24/7 support

 F100:
   - AI-powered email generation tools
   - With AI-powered email generator, you can create sales-oriented emails that will motivate your audience to take action.
 Simply enter some product information, and our advanced engine will generate a marketing message that takes your product to the next level.